Niagara Falls Canada: Perfect 3 Day Itinerary

 ⏰ Time: about 1.5 hours $ Free (carriage rides require tickets) ✓ Open All Year

-Just 30 minutes from Niagara Falls, the charming town of Niagara-on-the-Lake is a must-visit.
-It’s one of my favourite places in Ontario, with its historic charm and relaxed vibe.
+Just a 30-minute drive from Niagara Falls, the charming town of Niagara-on-the-Lake is a must-visit.
+It’s one of my favourite places in Ontario – full of historic buildings, leafy streets, and a relaxed, small-town feel that’s a refreshing contrast to the buzz of the Falls.

-For a truly memorable experience, take a horse-drawn carriage tour near the Prince of Wales Hotel.
-The tour guides you through the Historic District, along the waterfront, and down Old Town’s main street while sharing fascinating stories about the area’s history.
+For an extra-special experience, take a horse-drawn carriage ride starting near the Prince of Wales Hotel.
+As you clip-clop through the Historic District and along the waterfront, your guide will share fascinating stories of Niagara-on-the-Lake’s rich past.

 LUNCH: Niagara-on-the-Lake